junaidi-ai/MedAISure/docs/metrics/overview.md

 - Component weights are defined in metric implementations (see API links below).
 - Per-sample breakdowns are accessible via metric APIs (e.g., `get_last_breakdown()`), and are surfaced in evaluation metadata when available.

+For how individual metric keys map into high-level categories used by our combined score, see [Metric Categories](./metric_categories.md).
+To compute a weighted combined score from the CLI, see [Combined score via CLI](../api/cli.md#combined-score-via-cli-typer).

 ## Deep links (API)
 - Python API → Metrics (clinical): api/reference.md#metrics-clinical
   - `ClinicalAccuracyMetric.calculate`